Siege of Humaitá: Strength of the fortress

 Such was Humaitá's reputation for impregnability that it was referred to in the American or European press as the Gibraltar, Sebastopol or Vicksburg of South America.
 This led observers to expect a formidable structure of brick or masonry and they were disappointed when they saw the reality.
 However, the fortress' real strength lay in its natural defences.

 Its strategic purpose was to stop enemy ships invading Paraguay.
 The site was a tight, 2,500 yard, horseshoe bend in the river surmounted by a low cliff; a sequence of batteries overlooked the bend and could concentrate converging fire upon the shipping.
 To prevent enemy vessels dashing past the batteries at full speed there was a chain boom that could be raised to detain them under the guns.

 Around this time ironclads (vessels protected by thick iron plates) were being adopted in warfare, and Brazil had a number of these.
 Immensely strong, none were sunk by Paraguayan gunfire (although one was lost to a "torpedo", see below).
 However their disadvantage was that they were so heavy that they might run aground when the river Paraguay fell (which happened seasonally, by as much as 14 feet) leaving them trapped.

-Further to deter enemy ships there were "torpedos" — really, improvised naval mines — that could be tethered or released in the stream.
+Further to deter enemy ships there were "torpedoes" — really, improvised naval mines — that could be tethered or released in the stream.
 These were very unreliable, and usually failed to go off on target, but as Burton remarked "even disciplined men feel a natural horror of, and are easily demoralized by, hidden mysterious dangers so swiftly and completely destructive".
 Indeed, the Paraguayans did manage to sink one Brazilian ironclad, Rio de Janeiro, using these mines.

 They made the Brazilian naval command very reluctant to proceed.
 They had to be cajoled and persuaded by the Brazilian government.

 The fortress proper was protected on the landward size by natural defences (see above, Terrain), and by 8 miles (13 km) of earthworks.
 The whole installation was defended by 400 artillery pieces.
 (The illustration shows one of the most famous, the Cristiano, which survives today.)
 A system of telegraph lines could send troops swiftly to any threatened point.

 At this time the whole installation was garrisoned by a force of 20,000 troops, of which at least 10,000 were first class fighting men; Paraguayan soldiers were famed for their valour and ferocity.

 After Humaitá was taken, some detractors said its strength had been grossly exaggerated (see below).
 Even if this was so, they said it after the event.
 At the time its reputation for invincibility, both naval and military, made it a formidable psychological barrier.